 The figure below illustrates a simple hydraulically actuated pulling system，in which pressurized hydraulic oil is used to move the cylinder piston.
 Forward movement of the piston pushes the linked side core block inward against the centre core shut-off.

-While the side cores are in contact with the centre core during the filling and cooling stages of the mould cycle, an oil pressure loading is maintained.
+While the side cores are in contact with the centre core during the filling and cooling stages of the moulding cycle, an oil pressure loading is maintained.
 Sufficient pressure should be applied to avoid the side cores being forced back by the increasing injection force as the impression fills.

 As a result of the auxiliary nature of this actuation method, mould safety must be adequately catered for if the damage is to be avoided.
 Most damage is usually inflicted by the inward actuation of the pulling circuit with the mould open.